 Our director compensation policy was originally approved by our board of directors in May 2013 and was amended in August 2013 to, among other things, provide for cash retainers for the chair and members of the transaction committee.
+In May 2014, our director compensation policy was again amended to provide for a \$25,000 supplemental annual retainer for our lead independent director and to reduce the number of ordinary shares covered by the automatic equity grants discussed below.

 The director compensation policy also provides for the automatic grant of equity awards to our non-employee directors over the period of their service on our board of directors.
-Any individual who first becomes a non-employee director is automatically granted the following initial grants: (a) an option to purchase 8,000 ordinary shares that vests with respect to 1/3 of the shares on the first anniversary of the date of such individual's election or appointment to the board of directors, and, with respect to the balance, in a series of 24 successive equal monthly installments thereafter and (b) an RSU award covering 4,000 ordinary shares that vests in equal annual installments over three years from the date of such individual's election or appointment to the board of directors.
+During 2013, our director compensation policy provided that any individual who first becomes a non-employee director is automatically granted the following initial grants: (a) an option to purchase 8,000 ordinary shares that vests with respect to 1/3 of the shares on the first anniversary of the date of such individual's election or appointment to the board of directors, and, with respect to the balance, in a series of 24 successive equal monthly installments thereafter and (b) an RSU award covering 4,000 ordinary shares that vests in equal annual installments over three years from the date of such individual's election or appointment to the board of directors.
+In May 2014, the numbers of shares subject to these initial grants were reduced to 5,000 shares with respect to the initial option and to 2,500 shares with respect to the initial RSU award.

-Each continuing non-employee director will automatically be granted the following continuing grants in connection with each annual general meeting: (i) an option to purchase 4,500 ordinary shares that vests in a series of 12 successive equal monthly installments measured from the date of the annual general meeting of our shareholders with respect to which the option is granted and (ii) an RSU award covering 2,250 ordinary shares that vests in full on the first anniversary of the date of the annual general meeting of our shareholders with respect to which the RSU award is granted.
-If a director is elected or appointed as a director for the first time other than at an annual general meeting, in order to receive automatic continuing grants, the director must have first time at an annual general meeting, the director will not receive automatic continuing grants for such meeting.
+During 2013, our director compensation policy provided that each continuing non-employee director will automatically be granted the following continuing grants in connection with each annual general meeting: (i) an option to purchase 4,500 ordinary shares that vests in a series of 12 successive equal monthly installments measured from the date of the annual general meeting of our shareholders with respect to which the option is granted and (ii) an RSU award covering 2,250 ordinary shares that vests in full on the first anniversary of the date of the annual general meeting of our shareholders with respect to which the RSU award is granted.
+If a director is elected or appointed as a director for the first time other than at an annual general meeting, in order to receive automatic continuing grants, the director must have first joined the board at least four calendar months before the date of the applicable annual general meeting.
+If a director is elected or appointed as a director for the first time at an annual general meeting, the director will not receive automatic continuing grants for such meeting.
+In May 2014, the numbers of shares subject to these annual grants were reduced to 3,300 shares with respect to the annual option and to 1,650 shares with respect to the annual RSU award.